GENERATION 3

 About 1899, the family moved to Equality township, Red Lake County, MN.
 In 1905, her father purchased farm land in Section 15.
 Her uncle Kittel, and a number of cousins, were on the quarter-section to the west.
 Both families attended the Salem Church in Garnes, MN, where THEA was confirmed.
 Apparently the land was sold not long after it was purchased, and the family moved to Grand Forks, ND, for a short time.

 THEA THORSTENSON was in Grand Forks with her family during the winter of 1905-06 as they prepared for their move to Montana.
-That is where CHARLES and THEA met, and in February 1906, of that winter, they married in Grafton, Walsh, ND.
+That is where CHARLES and THEA met, and that winter, on February 19, 1906, they married in Grafton, Walsh, ND.
 Their wedding picture was taken in Canada, as they headed for Detroit.

-CHARLES and THEA lived in Detroit, Wayne, MI, where he was a "stationary engineer" (ARCHIE's birth certificate) or "hoisting engineer" (CHARLES' death certificate).
+Following the time in Canada, CHARLES and THEA lived in Detroit, where he was a "stationary engineer" (ARCHIE's birth certificate) or "hoisting engineer" (CHARLES' death certificate).
 He operated heavy construction equipment and was involved with two major construction projects in the Detroit area, the erection of the J. L. Hudson building and the Detroit Tunnel project.
 He was a member of the International Union of Operating Engineers for 43 years, having first belonged to Local 298 in Canada, and then transferring to Local 324 on Dec.
 29, 1916.

 On Nov.
-8, 1921, CHARLES married second, Lillian Ruschke, of Ypsilanti, Washtenaw, MI.
+8, 1921, CHARLES married second, Lillian Ruschke of Ypsilanti, Washtenaw, MI.
 CHARLES died June 15, 1955, after an illness of about a year.
 Lillian lived to be 93 years of age, dying May 16, 1982.
-CHARLES, Lillian, and their youngest son, Gordon, are all buried in the family plot at Evergreen Cemetery.
+CHARLES, Lillian, and sons Donald and Gordon, are all buried in the family plot at Evergreen Cemetery.

 CHARLES was known to have lived at the following addresses: